lucastaliberti/frontend-code-challenge/README.md

 code and added a precommit hook using [Husky](https://github.com/typicode/husky) to automatically fix the files on stage.

+## To run

 I'm using yarn for its speed and simplicity.

-## To run
+But all below comands will work with npm.

 1. First install all dependencies